 Educational programs at Amas offer today's youth the opportunity to learn with seasoned professionals, who not only serve to educate, but act as important role models.
 Our unique programming offers critical life experience to under-served young people by instilling poise, professional discipline, self-confidence and the desire to succeed.

 The Rosetta LeNoire Musical Theatre Academy

-Amas' pre-professional musical performance and training program, enrolls up to 30 culturally and economically diverse young people between the ages of 14 and 20 in all-day classes and rehearsals Saturdays and some Sundays from October through May.
+Amas' transformative musical theatre performance and training program, enrolls up to 30 culturally and economically diverse young people between the ages of 14 and 20 in all-day classes and rehearsals Saturdays and some Sundays from October through May.
 Students study with professionals in acting, improvisation, singing, dance, creative writing and stagecraft.
-85% of our students receive full or partial scholarships.
+60% of our students receive full or partial scholarships.
 The program concludes with a fully produced musical that runs for two-weeks in an Off-Off Broadway theatre.

 Amas Musical Theatre Arts-in-Education Programs

 Amas Musical Theatre programs can be designed for students with disabilities, students’ with limited English proficiency, as well as gifted students, and educationally disadvantaged students.
 We are committed to integrating the arts with students’ current academic programs.
 All Amas Residencies can be tailored to fit a school’s needs and budget.